firefox-devtools/debugger/docs/mochitests.md

 Mochitests is a test runner for integration (end-to-end) testing that allows us to test the debugger literally as a user would use it natively.

 It is different from other test runners (Jest, Mocha, Jasmine) because it simulates a real user interacting with your application.
-For debugger.html, we do this by building your own version of Firefox with your changes to debugger.html.
+For debugger, we do this by building your own version of Firefox with your changes to debugger.html.
 This Firefox build and its debugger is what's tested by Mochitests, in the same way that a user interacting with the debugger would natively.

 If you've submitted a pull request to this project, you've already worked with Mochitests!
 TravisCI, which is one of the checks your PR has to pass, runs Mochitests every time you push a new commit to your PR.